 - The support of the patient's family

-Extensive rehabilitation from audiologists and speech-language pathologists is very important in improving the listening and speaking skills of cochlear implant recipients.
+As our experienced physicians can explain, extensive rehabilitation from audiologists and speech-language pathologists is very important in improving the listening and speaking skills of cochlear implant recipients.